tikv/rfcs/text/2020-03-11-versioned-kv.md

 ### Data replication

+For data replication, there are two main situations:

-- A -> B: asynchronous one-way replication, Cluster B accesses the CDC service of cluster A to pull or push incremental data of each period.
+- A -> B: asynchronous one-way replication, Cluster B accesses the CDC service of cluster A to pull or push incremental data of each period
 - A <-> B: asynchronous two-way replication, which is equivalent to two one-way replication processes.
-Write conflicts can be resolved according to ts.
+Write conflicts can be resolved according to ts

 ### Others